neolp/itmp/README.md

 ##### Use only ASCII characters, avoid non printable characters

-Using non-ASCII UTF-8 character makes it really hard to find typos or issues related to the character set, because often they can not be displayed correctly.
-Unless it is really necessary we recommend avoid using non ASCII character in a topic.
+Using non-ASCII UTF-8 character makes it really hard to find typos or issues related to the character set, because often they cannot be displayed correctly.
+Unless it is really necessary we recommend avoid using non-ASCII character in a topic.

 ##### Embed a unique identifier or the ClientId into the topic